Outrageous Fortune-1987

 Whose idea was it for Midler to use a horrible, phony New York accent??

-It distracted throughout the entire film which is not very good, to begin with.
-Otherwise, this is a dud and is completely plot-driven and predictable.
+It was distracting throughout the entire film, which is not very good to begin with.
+Otherwise, this is a dud, completely plot-driven and predictable.

 It has a pure 1980s comedy feel to it (by that I mean overdone hairstyles, bad music, and a silly plot).